 The fast fashion industry consumes an insane amount of water – 93 billion cubic meters – leaving most of it polluted with chemicals.
 Approximately 92 million tonnes of clothes-related waste is discarded each year.
 Our shopping habits can significantly impact the environment.
 Thus, it is necessary to shop wisely and sustainably.

 Start with purchasing from brands that actually care about the environment.
 Whenever possible, always try to shop from local stores and companies – it reduces your carbon footprint.
 Consider shopping from brands and companies that sell reused and upcycled clothes.

 Light bulbs also impact the environment negatively due to their wasteful energy consumption.
 An average 100-watt incandescent bulb uses around 75 per cent more energy than an equivalent CFL and 80 per cent more than its LED equivalent.
 The wasteful energy consumption increases utility costs and contributes to increasing greenhouse gas emissions.

 LED bulbs last longer than ordinary bulbs, reducing the need to replace the bulbs frequently.
 A long-lasting bulb means lower carbon emissions.
 LED lights do not contain toxic elements like mercury and, thus, have a low environmental impact.

 Planting trees is one of the easiest ways to save the earth.
 Trees/plants, both outdoor and indoor, remove toxic pollutants, improving air quality and human health.
 Trees remove around 2,000 tons of air pollution in Los Angeles per year.

-Trees can cut electricity, and air conditioning costs up to 50 percent.
+Trees can cut electricity and air conditioning costs by up to 50 per cent.
 Planting trees and other vegetation is good for the environment as they are recyclable, renewable, and biodegradable.
-If we plant around 20 million trees, the earth will get 260 million tonnes of more oxygen.
+If we plant around 20 million trees, the earth will get 260 million tonnes of oxygen.